 This panel consists of several young medical-humanitarian leaders, who have already made their mark in the world.
 Panel members discuss their work experiences in the medical-humanitarian sector, and how they have dealt with challenges in their career.

-This panel looks at alternative forms of humanitarianism and disaster response.
-Practitioners talk about their careers in social entrepreneurship, government, and the charity sector.
+The session looks at alternative forms of humanitarianism and disaster response.
+Practitioners talk about their careers in social entrepreneurship, government and the charity sector.

 Krish Patel and Anna Spethman, founders of Tales to Inspire and Education Refuge are confirmed guest speakers, with HCRI student Kelly Wiggans as chair.